 For more information about financial aid deadlines and getting started, please select your enrollment period and population from the following groups:

-On December 12th, the Student Accounts Office will begin sending first billing statements for the Spring 2017 semester.
+On July 11th, the Student Accounts Office will begin sending first billing statements for the Fall 2017 semester.
 If your financial aid award has been finalized and you are packaged with a Scripps College Grant or Scholarship, we will automatically disburse your Scripps College Grants and/or Scripps College Scholarships to your student account.
-When you receive your bill for Spring 2017, you should see these awards as credits on your student account.
+In order to credit your Scripps College Grants and Scholarships to your student account, you must complete and submit the 2017-2018 Scripps Grant Recipient Form online.
+When you receive your bill for Fall 2017, you should see these awards as credits on your student account.

-For the Spring 2017 semester, the scheduled disbursement date for federal and state aid is Monday, January 9, 2017.
-If you have been awarded Federal Pell Grant, Federal SEOG Grant, Cal Grant A or B, or Federal Direct Loans (Subsidized, Unsubsidized or Parent PLUS Loans), we should credit those funds to your student account on January 9th.
-Because we cannot disburse federal and state aid until January 9th, the sum of those accepted awards will display as “Expected Aid/Loans” in the Calculation of Amount Due section on the bottom of your first bill.
+For the Fall 2017 semester, the scheduled disbursement date for federal and state aid is Monday, August 21, 2017.
+If you have been awarded Federal Pell Grant, Federal SEOG Grant, Cal Grant A or B, or Federal Direct Loans (Subsidized, Unsubsidized or Parent PLUS Loans), we should credit those funds to your student account on August 21st .
+Because we cannot disburse federal and state aid until August 21st, the sum of those accepted awards will display as “Expected Aid/Loans” in the Calculation of Amount Due section on the bottom of your first bill.

 WHAT YOU SHOULD DO

 Check Your Documents: To ensure that all of your aid credits to you student account on time, visit your My Financial Aid Portal and click on the Documents Tab.
 Please make sure that you have submitted all required documents.